pkropf/netbox_licensing/README.md

    $ docker-compose up -d --force-recreate
    ```

-   this will require you to re-run the migrate commando's for netbox-slm, see further down below
+   this will require you to re-run the migrate commando's for netbox-licensing, see further down below

 Go back to the netbox configuration.py file and update the postgres and
 redis connection strings (username, password) to the ones the netbox